drtoful/jumpi/README.md

     adduser --system --shell /bin/sh --gecos 'ssh jumphost' \
     --group --disabled-password --home /home/jumpi jumpi

-Next up, we will start the daemons, that are responsible for communicating between each component and to present a nice web-ui.

-    su - jump
-    jumpi-web start
-    jumpi-agent start

-The Web-UI is available under 127.0.0.1:8080, so you will need to use a SSH tunnel to connect to it.
-The default username and password is "admin".

-### Alternative

-You can also create your own configuration to start the agent and web webservers (for example using nginx/uwsgi or apache/mod\_wsgi).
-This will allow you to choose your own ports and bind the API to different ports.
-In addition, this also allows you to have more than one UI and user per system.

-We always suggest to bind the agent only on localhost (127.0.0.1) for security reasons.

 Both the Web-UI and the agent are fully compliant WSGI applications.
-For the agent use `from jumpi.agent.api import app` (where app is the WSGI application).
-For the Web-UI use `from jumpi.web import create_app` (create\_app is a function, that returns a WSGI application).
+For the agent use `from jumpi.agent import create_app`.
+For the Web-UI use `from jumpi.web import create_app`. create\_app is a function, that returns a WSGI application.

 If you choose non-standard ports to bind the applications to, you have to tell them, on which port the agent can be accessed.
 Do this, by creating a file named